Konamiman/NestorMSX/README.md

 ## What is this? ##

-NestorMSX is an extremely simple, incomplete, underperforming MSX emulator.
-Its main purpose is to serve as an example of an emulation environment built around [the Z80.NET package](https://bitbucket.org/konamiman/z80dotnet).
+NestorMSX is a very simple, incomplete (but extensible via plugins), underperforming MSX emulator.
+It was originally developed with the purpose of serving as an example of an emulation environment built around [the Z80.NET package](https://bitbucket.org/konamiman/z80dotnet).
 It is written in C# and targets the .NET Framework 4 Client Profile.

 ## What does it emulate? ##

-The emulated machine is:

-- A first generation MSX computer
-- With a text-only display (only SCREEN 0 and SCREEN1, without sprites, are emulated)
+The base emulated machine is a MSX2 computer with a keyboard and a text-only display (only SCREEN 0 and SCREEN1, without sprites, are emulated).
+And that's it: there is no emulation for sound, cassette, joystick, printer or any other hardware.
-- With four primary slots
-- With a keyboard
-- ...and that's it: no sound, cassette, joystick, printer or any other hardware or peripheral is emulated.

-The slots configuration is:

-- Slot 0 contains the MSX BIOS and BASIC interpreter
-- Slot 1 contains a special DiskBASIC ROM (more on that below)
-- Slot 2 is empty by default, but you can attach a ROM file (more on that below)
+However, NestorMSX comes with a plugin system that allows to extend it to emulate additional hardware or to provide some nice extras (see the copy & paste plugin for example).
+NestorMSX comes with the following built-in plugins:

+- Clock IC chip (date and time are took from the host machine's clock)
+- Copy & paste from/to the host machine clipboard (text only)
+- Plain RAM (size from 1 byte to 64K)
+- Plain ROM (size from 1 byte to 64K)
-- Slot 3 contains 64K RAM
+- Standadr mapped RAM
+- MegaROM mappers: ASCII8, ASCII16 and MSX-DOS2

+Notice how the different memory types are implemented via plugins.
+Actually, the core NestorMSX emulated components are just the VDP, the keyboard and the slots system; everything else is handled via plugins.

 ## How to use ##

 1. Review the `NestorMSX.config` file and tweak it if appropriate.
 Each configuration key is appropriately (I hope!) explained.
-2. You may want to modify the key mappings file, `KeyMappings.txt`.
-If so, running NestorMSX in key test mode will be useful for you (more on that below).
-3. Run `NestorMSX.exe`, optionally passing the appropriate arguments (more on that below).

-## NestorMSX execution arguments ##

-You can run `NestorMSX.exe` as follows:

-#### NestorMSX ####

-Start the emulator using `NestorMSX.config` for configuration.

-#### NestorMSX keytest ####

-Run the key test mode.
-A window will open in which you can see the names of the keys that you press.
-This is very useful if you want to create your own key mappings file.

-#### NestorMSX config=<filename> ####

-Start the emulator using the specified configuration file.

-#### NestorMSX slot2=<filename> ####

-Start the emulator using `NestorMSX.config` for configuration and inserting the specified filename as a ROM in slot 2.
-It overrides the file specified in the configuration file, if any.
-The maximum file size is 48KBytes.

-#### NestorMSX config=<filename> slot2=<filename> ####

-A combination of the two above.
+2. Take a look at the `plugins` directory.
+Each subdirectory here contains a `machine.config` file that holds a machine definition.
+The file for the _MSX2 with Nextor_ machine is fully annotated, take a look at it to understand how to create new machines or modify existing ones.
+3. Run `NestorMSX.exe`.
+The first time you will be asked to choose a machine.
+You can run a different machine via the appropriate menu option.

+## Built-in plugins##

+### Copy & Paste ###

+* _Friendly name_: "Copy and Paste"
+* _Full class name_: "Konamiman.NestorMSX.Plugins.CopyPastePlugin"
+* _Configuration keys_:
+   * "copyKey": The key used for copy (optional)
+   * "pasteKey": The key used for paste (optional)
+   * "encoding": The encoding used to convert from bytes to text and viceversa (optional, default: "ASCII")

+WIP...

 ## Host filesystem integration ##